prometheus/prometheus/docs/querying/api.md

 ```

 Both the active and dropped targets are part of the response by default.
+Dropped targets are subject to `keep_dropped_targets` limit, if set.
 `labels` represents the label set after relabeling has occurred.
 `discoveredLabels` represent the unmodified labels retrieved during service discovery before relabeling has occurred.